Hajrudin Mešić: War period

 The war in the territory of the former Yugoslavia found him in the rank of captain, in the service of the JNA in Karlovac, Croatia.
 In 1991 he left the JNA and Croatia, bringing his family back to Ugljevik.
 There, he was named the commander of the Ugljevik militia station.
 In the Teočak area, he spearheaded the creation of patriotic forces with a smaller faction.
 At the start of the war, he decided to leave the region because he was the commander of the Ugljevik Militia Station and refused to swear loyalty to the newly formed Serbian municipal government.
 With a group of like-minded people, he moved to Teocak, where he became the commander of the Territorial Defense of Teočak.
 On September 16, 1992, with the formation of the 1st Teočan, later the 255th famous mountain brigade, he became its commander.

 Death

 He died on October 30, 1992, in the village of Nezuk, while trying to break through the corridor towards the besieged Kamenica.
-After this, the 1st Teočan Brigade was renamed the Hajrudin Mešić Brigade.
+After this, the 1st Teočak Brigade was renamed the Hajrudin Mešić Brigade.